-Big data analytics allows for evaluation of trends than people can conduct on their own.
+Big data analytics allows for the evaluation of trends that people can conduct on their own.
 When programming can incorporate data on sales trends along with technology advances and equipment upgrades, the future usage of your product can be estimated in advance of receiving the actual orders.
 Then you can preemptively work on a proactive basis to fill those orders.
-By upping or slowing down production of particular items you can increase the speed of filling orders.
-Especially if you can even predict regional market fluctuations and store product in locations in anticipation of expected ordering.
+By upping or slowing down the production of particular items you can increase the speed of filling orders.
+Especially if you can even predict regional market fluctuations and store products in locations in anticipation of expected ordering.

 The downsides of incorporating a big data supply chain into your company’s process may sound intimidating.
 It often requires the purchase of new software along with training in that programming and implementation.
 There are ways to mitigate these problems.

 Most notably, introducing the system one department at a time rather than implementing the system companywide can result in other benefits outside of the actual new system.
 It can promote inter-department communications as they rely on each other for help and advice in the new supply system.
 Departments that begin using it first will be called on to help train the departments that receive it later, while the later users may be called on to help run things the old way while the new is being built up.
 Such cross-training is nearly always a good business solution and practice.